 Detector Housing

 Item 2 in Figure 3.1 represents the detector housing.
 The detector housing serves multiple purposes in the design.
 The first of these functions is that it houses the detector itself.
 In addition, the detector housing provides a thermal path through which the detector can be cooled.
 Further, the detector housing provides a mounting location for the detector electronics.
 This last fact presents a practical challenge with this design that will be discussed shortly.
 One of the novel aspects of the design is that the detector housing is direct coupled to the cooler itself.
 This allows for more efficient cool down of the detector.
 Typical LN2 detectors will cool down sufficiently within 2-6 hours of filling [84].
-The design shown in Figure 3.1 achieved sufficient cool-down time in 30-45 min.
-This is a desirable feature for field deployed applications.
+The detector 1 achieved sufficient cool-down time in 30-45 minutes.
+This relatively short cool down time is a desirable feature for field deployed applications.
 Design protection is currently pending with the United States Patent Office.
 This protection is currently being done under U.S. Patent Application No. 14/059,534.
+Detector 2 cooled down on the order of 4.5 hours and detector 3 and detector 4 (approximately the same volume) achieved sufficient cool down in approximately 6 hours.

 High Purity Germanium Detector